iterative/dvc.org/public/static/docs/command-reference/init.md

 #### When is this useful?

-This option is mostly used in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo), but also can be used in other workflows when such isolation and/or advanced granularity is needed.
+`--subdir` is mostly used in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo), but also can be used in other workflows when such isolation and/or advanced granularity is needed.